top of page

 1. Mindful Presence, Simplicity and Flow

-target in golf is an important first step for improving accuracy and consistency.
-By mentally "seeing" the target before
+your target in golf is an important first step for improving accuracy and consistency.
+By mentally "seeing" the

-the shot, you create a clear picture of where you want the ball to go.
-This helps you stay focused leading to more
+target before the shot, you create a clear picture of where you want the ball to go.
+This helps you stay focused

 2. Ritual and Flow